simgrid/simgrid/docs/source/Introduction.rst

  - The **Simulated Platform**.
 This is a description of a given distributed system (machines, links, disks, clusters, etc).
-Most of the platform files are written in XML althrough a Lua interface is under development.
+Most of the platform files are written in XML although a Lua interface is under development.
 SimGrid makes it easy to augment the Simulated Platform with a Dynamic Scenario where for example the links are slowed down (because of external usage) or the machines fail.
-You have even support to specify the applicative workload that you want to feed to your application
+You even have support to specify the applicative workload that you want to feed to your application
    :ref:`(more info) <platform>`.